xdy/twodsix-foundryvtt/CONTRIBUTING.md

        `npm install`
     1. Runs the system in 'developer mode', watching for changes in the code as they happen `npm run build:dev`
-1. When you are done, create a Pull Request as per the section above this.

-* Depending on your editor/IDE you may have to install a plugin/integration for editconfig to be supported (the builds will complain if you don't format the code according to the rules set up there).
-See https://editorconfig.org/ for details and where to find that for your editor/IDE.
+## Coding conventions

+In order to sanitize coding standards, please use eslint with the included settings either directly supported in your IDE, or at least run eslint before you make your Pull Request.
+(See https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project/ for a description of eslint)
-* You may also need a plugin/integration to support eslint, for pretty much the same reasons.
+* You may also need a plugin/integration to support eslint.
 See https://eslint.org/docs/user-guide/integrations for where to find that  for your editor/IDE.
 (Though, you can of course run eslint manually before committing if you prefer.)
+* Depending on your editor/IDE you may have to install a plugin/integration for .editorconfig to be supported.
+See https://editorconfig.org/ for details and where to find that for your editor/IDE.
+(It is more important that you use eslint, but if your editor only supports .editorconfig at least indenting etc will use the right setting.)

+## When it's time to do your Pull Request
+* Name the Pull Request beginning with WIP until you think it is in a good shape to be merged.
+* Make sure eslint has been run with no complaints on your code.
+* Squash any merge commits and other cruft.
+Aim for one commit per feature or issue your Pull Request tackles.
+* If any of the checks on the Pull Request fails, try to fix them, or ask for help if you can't figure out what's wrong.
+* When you're done, note that in the Pull Request and/or on the Discord that there is a Pull Request that is ready to be merged, and remove the WIP from the beginning of the Pull Request name.
+* If your Pull Request completes an issue, include a line like 'Fixes #nnn' in the description, replacing nnn with the actual issue number.